TABLE OF CONTENTS

 PCR is generally used for outbreak response testing, including mass testing.
 Antigen POC testing can be used if the number of tests needed is manageable, turn-around times for PCR are too long for the situation, and/or to target test those with the highest risk to get a quick estimate of the extent of the outbreak.

-When testing is performed, a negative test only indicates that an individual did not have a detectable infection at the time of testing; individuals might have a COVID-19 infection still in the incubation period or could have ongoing or future exposures that lead to infection.
+When testing is performed, a negative test only indicates that an individual did not have a detectable infection at the time of testing; individuals might have a COVID-19 infection still in the incubation period.

 See the Recommended Respiratory Viral Testing by Clinical Presentation, Including Confirmatory PCR Testing table (Table 6.1) and Confirmation of COVID-19 POC (Rapid Antigen) Testing for information on when confirmatory PCR testing is needed for POC testing.